leaselabsco/test-web-developer/README.md

-LeaseLabs/DZAP Front-End Web Developer Test
+LeaseLabs Front-End Web Developer Test
 =============================

 **Please clone/download the test from the following location**